SaurabhMulay999/salesforce-interview-questions/Readme.md

 2.You can add upto 50 jobs to queue with system.enqueuejob in single transaction. to check how many queueable jobs have been added in one transaction, call Limits.getQueueableJobs();

+3.There is no limit for depth of jobs, (It ain't recursion:) inf chaining possible but Parallely you can run only 5 jobs.